WalkingDevFlag/Report-Generation/car-damage-report/README.md

 ```
 ## License

-This project is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and distribute this software as per the terms of the license.
+This project is licensed under the MIT License.